espocrm/documentation/docs/development/coding-rules.md

 ### 5\.
 Don't write comments, write self explanatory code.

-In addition:

-* Do not write *phpdoc* for non-public methods and properties.
+In addition: Do not write *phpdoc* for non-public methods and properties.
 It's OK if you don't write *phpdoc* at all.
-* Do not comment out a code.
-Remove it.
-It will still be available in *git*.

 Exception: Adding comments may be reasonable in some rare cases.